 CNBC pioneered the annual Asia Business Leaders Awards (ABLA) in 2001 to salute and recognize remarkable business leaders, who through strength, innovation and foresight induce positive changes in an evolving corporate Asia.
-Winners of the Awards exemplify the best in leadership, visionaries behind today's outstanding businesses.
-They are given tribute at an annual awards ceremony and gala dinner that will be broadcast globally in Asia Pacific, Europe and the United States.
+These business leaders are recognized annually at the awards ceremony which is broadcast globally.

 In the lead up to the 16th ABLA, the SIXCAP | CNBC Exchange series will explore current topics of interest to business leaders in different countries.
 Open to a select group of c-level and senior executives, each Exchange features a highly-engaging morning debate with discussion and is followed by a networking session over lunch.